michaeldonovan/hass-aruba-1930/README.md

 ### Installation

-This integration is designed for a self-contained local install from this repository.
+The Home Assistant integration is self-contained under `custom_components/aruba1930/`.
-The shared switch client lives in `custom_components/aruba1930/switch_client.py`, and the repo packaging installs both that package and `aruba1930api/` so the REST app can import the same implementation.
+Home Assistant can install it via HACS, or you can copy that directory into your Home Assistant configuration manually.

 Use HACS or copy `custom_components/aruba1930` into your Home Assistant configuration directory: